-This data collection will take the form of both conversational recordings (necessary for the collation of naturalistic speech data) and elicitation tasks.
+This data collection will comprise six weeks of speaking to native speakers about the structural properties of their language.
+To facilitate this, various well-tested approaches to linguistic fieldwork will be deployed: conversational recordings (necessary for the collation of naturalistic speech data) and elicitation tasks (e.g. Bowern 2015).
 This latter category involves testing the grammaticality and felicity of constructed sentences in Kriol in order to test hypotheses against speakers’ knowledge of their own language.
-It will take the form of individual and group-interviews in order to facilitate expression in as broad a range of registers/stylistic varieties as possible (cf. Wolfram 2013; Bailey & Maynor 1987).
-These interviews will include pre-prepared judgment tasks in addition to translation work and elicitation making use of semi-structured stimuli (picture books etc., cf. Meakins 2011).
+It will take the form of individual and group-interviews in order to facilitate expression in as broad a range of sociolects and registers/stylistic varieties as possible (cf. Wolfram 2013; Bailey & Maynor 1987).
+These interviews will include activities such as pre-prepared judgment tasks (questionnaires) in addition to translation work and semi-structured stimulus work (storytelling aided by picture books/videos etc., cf. Meakins 2011).
 Access to these judgments and intuitions is crucial for developing a more reliable understanding of Kriol grammar and of speakers’ relationship with their language.
+Furthermore, a significant advantage of undertaking work at the Ngukurr Language Centre is the fact that speakers associated or otherwise familiar with the Centre are familiar with the interests of field linguists and their methods.

 Given the inadequacy of the existing literature, documentation of Kriol — the most widely spoken contemporary Aboriginal language — has important social implications.
-Awareness of this language, a direct effect of the marginalization and violences committed during colonization against aboriginal peoples, is a desideratum in the context of indigenous rights: an additional foreseen outcome of this work is a contribution to the further development of resources and literature for this under-recognized language.
-Additionally, Kriol’s status as a “new” and radical contact language and marker of Australian indigenous identity mean that it holds promise as an excellent case study of the ‘paths’ along which language tends to change (thereby providing insights into the nature of human language, the primary objective of linguistics as a discipline) as well as a study of the effects of disruption to traditional ‘language ecologies’ and the innovative behavior of these communities upon fragmentation and reconstitution.
+Awareness of this language, a direct effect of the marginalization and violence committed during colonization against aboriginal peoples, is a desideratum in the context of indigenous rights: an additional foreseen outcome of this work is a contribution to the further development of resources and literature for this under-recognized language.
+Even basic documentation of the language represents a valuable contribution to the field.
+Additionally, Kriol’s status as a “new” and radical contact language and marker of Australian indigenous identity mean that it holds promise as an excellent case study of the paths along which language tends to change (thereby providing insights into the nature of human language, the primary objective of linguistics as a discipline) as well as a study of the effects of disruption to traditional ‘language ecologies’ and the innovative behavior of these communities upon fragmentation and reconstitution.
 This funding would permit for initial data collection and exploratory work to enable research in this area.

 Selected References

 Bailey, G., & Maynor, N. (1987).
 Decreolization?
 Language in Society, 16(4), 449-473.

+Bowern, C. (2015).
+Linguistic Fieldwork: A Practical Guide (2nd ed.): Palgrave Macmillan.

 Meakins, F. (2011).
 Case-Marking in Contact: The development and function of case morphology in Gurindji Kriol (Vol. 39).
 Amsterdam; Philadelphia: John Benjamins.